ModernBetaNetwork/AdminToolbox/README.md

 `/freeze <player>`

-Stop a player from moving around, forcing them to stay in-place.
-Primarily useful during confrontations.
+Stops the target player from moving until released.

 Frozen players:

-- can still look around
+- can look around freely
-- can still fall (useful if frozen in midair)
+- can fall downward
+- can use containers
 - cannot place or break blocks
 - cannot take any damage
 - cannot hurt other entities (including players)
+- cannot be targeted by mobs

-To unfreeze a player, use `/unfreeze <player>`
+To release a frozen player, use `/unfreeze <player>`

 ### Streamer Mode